 Good body language when giving a presentation plays a huge part in so many ways:

-Although we are made to stand straight, when we are young we lose it because we sit at desks, hunch over computers and generally don’t move around as much as we were naturally meant to.
-Also, sitting or standing in a bad posture can feel more comfortable so we find ourselves in these positions without being aware of it.
+Although we are made to stand straight, when we are young, we lose it because we sit at desks, hunch over computers, and generally don’t move around as much as we were naturally meant to.
+Furthermore, sitting or standing in a bad position can feel more comfortable so we can find ourselves in these positions without even meaning to.

 Rightly or wrongly, human nature drives us to follow (and trust) high-impact or “high-status” individuals, so if you want to influence and persuade, having a good presentation posture and avoiding unconscious low-status body language whether sitting or standing is a good idea.

 Can you see how important body language is?
 And it all happens before you’ve even said a word!

 Did you know?
 Typically, 14-16 areas of the women’s brain are active when reading body language compared to a typical male’s brain with 4-6 active areas.

 Did you know?
 When asked to decode a silent movie woman were twice as good at it as men.
 87% of women correctly guessed what was happening in the movie Vs just 42% of men.
 Apparently, homosexual men and men in highly emotional jobs did nearly as well as women.

 Did you know?
 Someone with autism may not exhibit typical body language and may seem incongruent with what they are saying.
 Additionally, they may not be as naturally skilful in decoding other’s body language.

 For more information about the importance of good posture or to book a training course visit our website www.simplyamazingtraining.co.uk